 This program is switching automatic between low and high power energy plans depending on the load of the CPU, which programs you are using, if the system is idle or overheated.
 This way you will always save energy when no power is needed, but also make all power available once the system needs it.
 The program itself has been made in such a way that it has no impact on the CPU load at all, so you only save more energy by running it.

-Next you can adjust the CPU loads that trickers a switch between the schemes.
+Next you can adjust the CPU loads that triggers a switch between the schemes.

 The low setting is the percentage that will cause a switch to the low power scheme if the CPU load drops below this number.
 Around 15 to 20% usually works well.
 The high setting is the percentage that will cause a switch to the high power scheme if the CPU load goes above this number.
 Around 70 to 80% usually works well.